Juan Delgado (Chilean footballer): Everton de Viña del Mar

 On 2 July 2024, Delgado joined Everton de Viña del Mar on a deal until the end of the 2025 season.
 He ended his contract in August 2025.

+Deportes Santa Cruz

+In January 2026, Delgado returned to his homeland from Mexico and signed with Deportes Santa Cruz in the Liga de Ascenso.

 International career

 After playing the 2014 Toulon Tournament with the U-20 squad and showing good form in Colo-Colo, Delgado received his first call-up to the national squad for the friendlies against Mexico and Haiti.
 He made his debut against Mexico, playing a little over five minutes as a late substitute.
 Days later, he was a starter against Haiti, where he scored his first international goal in the 21st minute.